 Malaysia is known the world over for its cultural diversity, expansive tropical forests, mouthwatering cuisine and yes, its glorious beaches.
 I’ve had the privilege of visiting many Malaysian islands to laze on the blinding white sands, swim in the crystal-clear water and say ‘hi’ to the amazing marine life.
 Malaysia comprises two parts: Peninsular Malaysia (or West Malaysia) which is the southernmost stretch of the Asian continent, and the states of Sabah and Sarawak on the island of Borneo (the world’s third largest island), often referred to collectively as East Malaysia.
 Though the mainland of both West and East Malaysia have beautiful sandy beaches, the best beaches and coral reefs can be found on the many islands off the coast.
 The largest islands, Penang and Langkawi, offer a lot more than just beaches.
-Here’s my list of ten fabulous islands in Malaysia, categorised by (level of) activity.
+Here’s my list of ten islands to visit in Malaysia, categorised by (level of) activity.

 More than just beaches